Acadia and Mt. Desert Island

 Day 3.
 Bar Harbor to Southwest Harbor, 32 miles

 As we make our way to the opposite end of the island, we'll have another chance to grab any photos we may have missed yesterday.
 There will be plenty of opportunities along the way to stop and take a quick hike and explore some of the great trails the park has to offer.
 Before getting to our overnight overlooking the Cranberry Islands, we'll ride around Somes Sound and maybe grab some ice cream in Southwest Harbor.

 Day 4.
-Southwest Harbor to Trenton, 23 miles
+Southwest Harbor to Bar Harbor, 25 miles

 On our last day, we'll continue to venture through new parts of this amazing place, riding up the west shore of the island.
 Be sure to stop by the Bass Harbor Head Lighthouse, sitting on the rocky cliffs since 1858.
 When we arrive back to where we started, we'll wonder how we got so much done in such a short amount of time, and will be planning our next trip back to Downeast Maine.